What is the Neighbourly Business Directory?

 So does the Neighbourly team.
 But unfortunately for every person who loves a funny cat photo or meme, there are others who would like their Neighbourly noticeboard to be focused on the purpose of Neighbourly - reuniting neighbours over local recommendations, crime and safety matters, employment, lost and found and buy/sell.

-To ensure cat photo lovers still have a chance to share photos and memes of furry four-legged friends, we ask feline fans (and anyone else who is keen to share jokes or non-neighbourhood related matters) to set up a Neighbourly Group.
+To ensure cat photo lovers still have a chance to share photos and memes of furry four-legged friends, we ask feline fans (and anyone else who is keen to share jokes, poetry or non-neighbourhood related matters) to set up a Neighbourly Group.

 If your post or reply does not fit within one of the Neighbourly categories (Buy, Sell & Trade, Recommendations, Local Jobs, Crime & Safety, Free Stuff, Lost & Found, Rent, Hire or Borrow) it may be best moved to a Neighbourly Group.